-Employee Share Schemes (ESS) provide a means for startups to offer shares to their employees, or options to purchase shares.
+An Employee Share Scheme (ESS) provides a means for startups to offer shares to their employees, or options to purchase shares.
 In July 2015, the Australian Taxation Office changed the tax treatment of ESSs to make them more attractive to employees.
 As a result, an increasing number of employers now offer ESSs.
-Below, we unpack five key components of an ESS.
-This article assumes the startup is issuing you with options rather than shares.
+This article will unpack five key components of an ESS when the startup is issuing you with options rather than shares.

 Under the terms of an ESS, an employer will offer you options to buy shares in a company.
 An option is a right, but not an obligation, to purchase shares in a company.
 An option will delay the creation of a share until a future date.

-Generally, options vest based on the length of an employee’s service to the company.
+Generally, options vest based on the length of your service to the company.
+Vesting refers to the time period after which you can act on and sell your shares.
 The standard time frame is between three to five years with options vesting at various intervals during this time.
-For instance, imagine shares vest 25% for each year the business employs the employee over four years:

-The employee can only exercise their options (i.e. purchase shares in the company) once all options have vested.
-If the employee leaves the company before the options have vested, the options will lapse.
-Also, the employee may have to sell some or all of their vested options.
+You can only exercise your options once all options have vested.
+If you leave the company before the options have vested, the options will lapse.
+Also, you may have to sell some or all of your vested options.

 3. Exercise Price

-The ESS documents will set out the price that the employee must pay to exercise its option (also known as the exercise price or strike price).
+The ESS documents will set out the price that you must pay to exercise your option.
+This is known as the exercise price or strike price.

 To benefit from the ATO’s tax concessions, the exercise price must be at least the fair market value of a share in the company on the date the startup granted the option.
 A company can calculate the fair market value using one of the two safe harbour valuation methodologies.

 Buying shares is risky.
 Each shareholder hopes that as the company grows, so too will the value of the shares.
-Under an ESS, an employee retains the option to buy shares at the exercise price which, hopefully, will be far less than the current market value and so will make a profit when they decide to sell.
+Under an ESS, you retain the option to buy shares at the exercise price which, hopefully, will be far less than the current market value.
+Therefore, you will likely make a profit when you decide to sell.

-Importantly, while the employee has options, they don’t have voting rights or the right to dividends.
+Importantly, while you have options, you don’t have voting rights or the right to dividends.

-The employee will need to hold the options or shares for at least three years to benefit from the ATO’s startup tax concessions unless they leave the company or in other limited circumstances.
-Employees do not usually dispose of their options or shares unless there is an exit event.
+You will need to hold the options or shares for at least three years to benefit from the ATO’s startup tax concessions.
+This is unless you leave the company or in other limited circumstances.
+However, you will not usually dispose of your options or shares unless there is an exit event.

-When an option holder exercises their option and purchases shares, they will need to either:
+When you exercise your option and purchases shares, you will need to either:

 - enter into a shareholders agreement; or